Verendrye brothers' journey to the Rocky Mountains

-The Vérendrye brothers were the first Europeans to cross the northern Great Plains and see the Rocky Mountains, during an expedition in 1742–1743.
+The Vérendrye brothers were trappers, hunters, and explorers, who were possibly the first Europeans to cross the northern Great Plains and see the Rocky Mountains, during an expedition in 1742–1743.
 What little is known about their journey comes from a journal found in the French archives in 1851 and an inscribed lead plate commemorating the journey which was found buried near Pierre, South Dakota in 1913.
 Both the journal and plate are difficult to interpret.
 The journal states the trip may have been made by the "Chevalier Vérendrye and one of his brothers", who are otherwise unidentified.
 Most likely the Chevalier was Louis-Joseph Gaultier de La Vérendrye and the brother was François de La Vérendrye, but this remains uncertain.
 The mountains they saw during the expedition may have been the Big Horn Mountains of Wyoming, but could also have been the Black Hills or the Laramie Mountains.

 Background

 The French founded Quebec City in 1608 and soon built a fur trade empire throughout the Saint Lawrence River basin.
 From about 1690, they expanded southwest into the Mississippi River basin hoping to bottle up the English along the Atlantic coast.
 In 1720, the Spanish Villasur expedition left Santa Fe (in modern day New Mexico) to contact the French, but was defeated by the Pawnee in Nebraska.
 In 1739 the first European crossing of the Great Plains was made by Pierre Antoine and Paul Mallet who travelled from the Mississippi River to Santa Fe.

 From 1730, Pierre Gaultier de Varennes, sieur de La Vérendrye, the elder Vérendrye, and his four sons began pushing French trade and exploration west from Lake Superior out onto the Canadian prairies.
 In 1738, the elder Vérendrye and two of his sons left Fort La Reine (modern Portage la Prairie, Manitoba) at the south end of Lake Manitoba reached the Mandan country in North Dakota on the upper Missouri River.
 He was looking for a rumored "River of the West" that was thought to flow into the Pacific Ocean.
 He was told that it would take all summer to reach the lower part of the river and that there one could find men like Frenchmen who wore armor and rode horses.
 He left two men to learn the language (December 1738).
 Next year (September 1739), they reported back that every summer the Horse People (Gens du Chevaux) visited the Mandans to trade.
 The Horse People said that they knew of bearded white men to the west who lived in stone houses and prayed to the "great master of life" while holding what looked like husks of corn [books].
 In 1741 the younger Pierre and another son again visited the Mandans, but we have no details.
 In 1743 he sent two sons to discover the "Sea of the West".